suzannejin/DeepConTree/README.md

 ```bash
 python path/to/pipeline.py -seq path/to/multifasta.fa -pdbf path/to/pdbf -ref path/to/ref -o path/to/output_directory -cpu 16 -actions contacts simulations trees -method deepconpred deepcontact -pdeepconpred 0.35 -pdeepcontact 0.95
 ```
 Or run the pipeline once you have all the structures predicted.
 In this case, you have to provide a list `-str_list path/to/str_list` with two columns: /absolute/path/to/structure_folder folder_name.
 In this way, a tree will created for each folder provided.
+For the experimental structures, you should use 'experimental' as folder_name.
 ```bash
 python path/to/pipeline.py -seq path/to/multifasta.fa -pdbf path/to/pdbf -ref path/to/ref -o path/to/output_directory -cpu 16 -actions trees -str_list path/to/str_list
 ```